nizos/nizos.github.io/src/posts/supply-chain-security-risks-in-static-sites/index.md

 - **Test with reporting**: Before enforcing CSP, use `report-only` mode to monitor violations without disrupting functionality.

-These strategies help defend against exploits like Cross-Site Scripting (XSS), clickjacking, and content manipulation, offering robust protection for your site.
+When implemented correctly, CSP not only protects against code injection attacks like Cross-Site Scripting (XSS) but also strengthens your defense against other threats, such as clickjacking and unauthorized content changes.

 ### Common Threats and How CSP Helps

-When combined with SRI, a well-configured CSP protects against several common threats:
+When used alongside SRI, a well-configured CSP helps mitigate several prevalent security threats:

-- **Cross-Site Scripting (XSS)**: Malicious scripts injected into a site can steal data, hijack sessions, or carry out unwanted actions.
-CSP limits the ability of unauthorized scripts to execute.
+- **Cross-Site Scripting (XSS)**: XSS attacks allow malicious scripts to be injected into your site, potentially leading to data theft, session hijacking, or unauthorized actions.
+By restricting which scripts can run, CSP blocks these unauthorized scripts from running.
-- **Clickjacking**: Attackers trick users into clicking hidden elements, leading to unintended actions such as form submissions or transactions.
-CSP can prevent the use of frames, which are often used for clickjacking.
+- **Clickjacking**: This attack deceives users into interacting with hidden elements, often resulting in unintended actions like form submissions or transactions.
+CSP can prevent clickjacking by blocking your site from being embedded in iframes, a common method used in such attacks.
-- **Site Defacement**: Attackers can alter the content of a website, damaging its credibility.
-CSP, combined with SRI, ensures that only trusted content and scripts are loaded, reducing the likelihood of defacement.
+- **Site Defacement**: Attackers may try to alter content on your website, damaging its credibility.
+A combination of CSP and SRI ensures that only authorized content is loaded, significantly reducing the risk of defacement.

 ## Automating Security Practices